How to obtain rights to your content through UGC Rights

 Rights Approved: Indicates that rights have been granted by the original post author via the approval hashtag used in the request.

-Rights Requested: Indicates that a comment has successfully posted to Instagram or Twitter requesting rights.
+Rights Requested: Indicates that a comment has successfully been posted to Instagram or Twitter requesting rights.

 Rights Pending: Indicates that a request is scheduled to be sent, but has not yet been posted in order to avoid rate limiting.
 These posts will appear when filtering by Rights Requested.